alexfigliolia/day-night-toggle/README.md

 ```

 ### Browser Support
 This package relies on CSS `@property` rules as well as CSS custom properties in order to function.
-For more detailed information on specific browser versions support, please reference the [Can I Use @property](https://caniuse.com/?search=%40property) and [Can I Use CSS Custom Properties](https://caniuse.com/?search=CSS%20custom%20properties) support tables.
+For more detailed information on specific browser version support, please reference the [Can I Use @property](https://caniuse.com/?search=%40property) and [Can I Use CSS Custom Properties](https://caniuse.com/?search=CSS%20custom%20properties) support tables.